-13.7.1.2 Detection of Proteins: Immunohistochemistry and Western Blot
+13.7.1.2 Detection of proteins: immunohistochemistry (IHC) and western blot (WB)

 The in vivo detection of proteins has been developed as well.
-The first detection of proteins in Platynereis dates back to the early 90s with the visualization of the nervous system, ciliated cells and the entire epidermis during early development using various antibodies (Abs) raised against Nereis diversicolor (Annelida) proteins, Drosophila Engrailed and Antennapedia, respectively (Dorresteijn et al. 1993).
-Since then, antibodies such as those against acetylated-Tubulin Abs are now routinely used to depict the Platynereis nervous system (Figure 13.6d).
-In contrast to WMISH that can be performed on virtually all genes, immunohistochemistry (IHC) suffers from the lack of appropriate Abs developed against Platynereis proteins (or proteins from closely related species).
-Accordingly, WMISH remains the preferred approach used as a proxy of protein location, while IHC is often restricted to highly conserved proteins (e.g. proteins from the cytoskeleton and histones).
-Nevertheless, IHC against other proteins such as MIP peptides, β -catenin or neuropeptides have also proven successful (Schneider and Bowerman 2007; Conzelmann et al. 2011; Williams et al. 2015; Gazave et al. 2017).
-Western blots (WBs) have been also developed from whole cell extract (Schneider and Bowerman 2007) and nuclear extracts (Figure 13.6e, unpublished data Vervoort's Lab), thus allowing for the quantification of specific proteins in different tissues or upon various conditions.
+The first detection of proteins in Platynereis date back to the early 90s with the visualization of the nervous system, ciliated cells, and the entire epidermis during early development using various antibodies (Abs) raised against Nereis diversicolor (Annelida) proteins, Drosophila Engrailed and Antennapedia, respectively (Dorresteijn et al. 1993).
+Since, antibodies such as those against acetylated-Tubulin Abs are now routinely used to depict the Platynereis nervous system (Figure 13.6d).
+In contrast to WMISH that can be performed on virtually all genes, IHC suffers from the lack of appropriate Abs developed against Platynereis proteins (or proteins from closely related species).
+Accordingly, WMISH remains the preferred approach used as a proxy of protein location while IHC are often restricted to highly conserved proteins (e.g. proteins from the cytoskeleton and Histones).
+Nevertheless, IHC against other proteins such as MIP peptides, $\beta$ -catenin or neuropeptides have also proven to be successful (Schneider and Bowerman 2007; Conzelmann et al. 2011; Williams et al. 2015; Gazave et al. 2017).
+WBs have been also developed from whole cell extract (Schneider and Bowerman 2007) and nuclear extracts (Figure 13.6e, unpublished data Vervoort's Lab), thus allowing for the quantification of specific proteins in different tissues or upon various conditions.